Quantitative K-Theory Related to Spin Chern Numbers: Proof that the gap persists

 This means we need $K=7$ to get six digits absolute accuracy, with the results shown in Table~\ref{tab:coeff_of_f_g_h}.
-The integration was done symbolically in Matlab, with code \cite{loboVault} that is available from a repository hosted by the University of New Mexico.
+The integration was done symbolically in Matlab\footnote{Code assisting with tables and f\/igures and calculations is available at \url{http://repository.unm.edu/handle/1928/23494}.}.